 The Friends of King Alfred Buses (FoKAB) was born in 1985.
-Its continuing aim is preserve King Alfred buses & coaches and anything and everything to do with King Alfred Motor Services.
+Its continuing aim is preserve King Alfred buses & coaches and anything and everything to do with King Alfred Motor Services (KAMS).

-FoKAB's membership now stands at about 250 people.
-One may ask why there still so much interest in a bus company of such relatively small size that has been gone for more than thirty years?
-The answer lies in the nature of King Alfred Motor Services (KAMS) itself.
+FoKAB's membership now stands at about 200 people.
+One may ask why there still so much interest in a bus company of such relatively small size that has been gone for nearly fifty years?
+The answer lies in the nature of King Alfred Motor Services (R. Chisnell & Sons Ltd) itself.
 King Alfred was one of the few privately owned bus companies to run a municipal service.
 KAMS was proudly independent, with the statue of King Alfred on the green side panels of its buses to add that ultimate distinction.
 It is also down to the enthusiasm of members to keep the memory of KAMS alive and protect part of Winchester's great heritage.

-In 2000 we became a charitable trust, rather than just a group of enthusiasts preserving buses and coaches.
+In 2000 we became a Registered Charity, rather than just a group of enthusiasts preserving buses and coaches.
 Anyone who has travelled on our vehicles at our running days or at other events will have noticed, even the crews try to wear the correct uniform of the 1960's.

-Our aims are to eventually house all our vehicles together in a living museum in Hampshire to assist in educating the public in the role of transport in Winchester and in the surrounding district.
-We of course already re-create the past when we hold our annual running days and show our vehicles at many local events.
+Our aims are eventually to house all our vehicles together in a living museum in Hampshire to assist in educating the public in the role of transport in Winchester and in the surrounding district.
+We of course already re-create the past when we hold our Running Days and show our vehicles at many local events.

 Being a charity can have many advantages.
-Already we are benefiting financially from the Gift Aid scheme where we are able to reclaim the tax paid on donations.
-In 2004, Hampshire County Council made a small grant towards the restoration of 708.
-As we have a unique collection of ex KAMS buses and coaches, our next aim is attain museum status.
-At the 2004 running day we launched our new mobile information unit to explain the work of FoKAB and the history of KAMS.
+We benefit strongly from the Gift Aid scheme where we are able to reclaim the income tax paid on donations.
+In 2004, Hampshire County Council made a small grant towards the restoration of JAA 708.
+As we have a unique collection comprising all known surviving ex KAMS buses and coaches, our next aim is to attain museum status.
+At our 2004 Running Day we launched our new mobile information unit to explain the work of FoKAB and the history of KAMS.

 Preserving the past takes both time and money.
-This where you can help by becoming a member!
-We hold regular working sessions on the vehicles in Winchester on Tuesday afternoon and evenings and all day Saturday.
+This is where you can help by becoming a member or by making a donation!
+We hold regular working sessions on the vehicles near Winchester on Tuesday afternoon and evenings and all day Saturday.

 As an organisation we do not hold an operator's licence so are not allowed to carry out private hires with our vehicles.
 We do, though, occasionally run free bus services for other charities and non-profit making organisations in Winchester and the surrounding district, when members of the general public can have a free ride and experience bus and coach travel as it used to be.